sharmavins23/Xora-Fileserver/README.md

 ## Overview and Functionality

-The application is built on a node server on express.js, and segments API routes and functionality into several separate project folders.
-As such, the return values for any individual project can be changed completely without making modifications to any other code.
+The application is built on a node server on express.js, and routes for the individual projects are segmented into individual files.
+Thus, to change the data or routes for a project, one needs to only change the file in the routes directory, as well as the data in the specific project.
+All data and implementation can be done separately and agnostic of other changes or projects.

-Modules are loaded in dynamically based on a robust file structure, which mirrors the HTTP request paths.
+Each individual project will have a link to its Github code in the routes file.